Underwriters-Laboratories/datalake-api-docs/api-usage-agg.md

 # Data Aggregation

-The data aggregation API allow you to aggregate the data based on a search query.
-This example will give us the number of incidents that contains  "light" or "lights" keywords.
+The data aggregation API allows you to aggregate the data based on a search query.
+This example will give us the number of incidents that contain "light" or "lights" keywords.

 ## `Request Body Search`
 Request